 Tardiness is an act of disrespect when a student continually fails to be punctual.
 Students arriving tardy to school must report to the office and then proceed to class.
 Students may be marked tardy for arriving late to class, leaving class early, or leaving class without permission.

-Each unexcused tardy after two, for a particular class period, in a quarter the student will serve a detention with that teacher, administration, or a designated staff member.
+Classroom level or office level consequences will be assigned for continued tardiness.
 If the student is unable to fix the problem the building principal will step in and assign more severe consequences or offenses may be marked as unexcused truant.
 Students who are absent from class for 10 or more minutes, without permission, may be marked unexcused truant for that class period.